 There are, however, exceptions to these laws, including a massive exception regarding people who are classified as independent contractors, or self-employed.
 These people are not considered employees under the law and therefore wage and overtime laws do not apply to them.
 Sadly, the line between an employee and an independent contractor is dangerously thin—and questions must be raised as to whether employers are skirting the law with people who are actually employees.
 There is, in fact, a whole lot of abuse when it comes to this classification, and employers rely on people’s ignorance of the law to skirt the law.

 For Uber and Lyft drivers, the independent contractor versus employee distinction is a big one, and a hot button issue for many drivers.
 It has been estimated that because they don’t treat drivers as employees, these companies save up to 30% by not paying wages, overtime, withholding taxes, unemployment contributions, or worker’s compensation.
 If you are a gig economy driver in California, a recent decision by the California Supreme Court may have significant implications for you.

 In Dynamex Operations West v.
-The Superior Court of Los Angeles County, the California Supreme Court was asked to consider a lawsuit by two delivery drivers against Dynamex, a package and document delivery company.
+The Superior Court of Ventura County County, the California Supreme Court was asked to consider a lawsuit by two delivery drivers against Dynamex, a package and document delivery company.
 Specifically, the drivers believed that they were being misclassified as independent contractors instead of employees, and that this deprived them of wage and overtime protections and violated the state wage order and the California Labor Code.

 In the past, it has been incredibly difficult for people deemed independent contractors to challenge that classification.
 This is because for the last thirty years, California courts have reviewed these cases based on the level of control that an employer has over a worker.
 This standard has been generally favorable to employers.